Oven BBQ Pork Spare Ribs

 Baste with more sauce

-They’re starting to get some caramelization on the edges, but they need another layer of sauce.
+They’re starting to caramelize around the edges, but they’re not done yet—they need one final layer of sauce.

-The spare ribs are now ready to be plated, and served with your favorite sides.
+Now your oven-baked spare ribs are ready to plate and pair with your favorite sides.
+Dig in!

 Great Side Dishes That Pair Well